Is It Possible to Reload

 Casting a .22 Caliber Lead Bullet

 Now for an appropriate bullet to load.
-The .22 long rifle uses a heeled bullet, which simply means the bullet base (the part that that snugs up inside the case), measures a smaller diameter then the forward portion of the bullet that engages the rifling grooves.
-Moreover, the nominal bullet diameter is larger than the nominal bore diameter to prevent excessive lead fouling that occurs when shooting lead bullets of the same or slightly smaller than the groove diameter.
+The .22 long rifle uses a heeled bullet.
+Which simply means the bullet base (the part that that snugs up inside the case), measures a smaller diameter then the forward portion of the bullet that engages the rifling grooves.
+Moreover, the nominal bullet diameter is larger than the nominal bore diameter.
+This prevents excessive lead fouling that occurs when shooting lead bullets of the same or slightly smaller than the groove diameter.
 With .22 Long Rifle, both bullet and case diameter measure .224 inches, ie, the same diameter.
 Heeling the bullet, or making its base narrower than either of the former.
 No one makes molds in this configuration, not Lee Precision, Saeco or Lyman.
 Not anyone.
 This is not a problem because the Sharp Shooter kit includes a heeled bullet mold.
 It's machined with two cavities, one for 25-grain bullet and another for a 38-grain bullet.
 So that all you need to cast .22 bullets is a stove, a lead pot and a pouring ladle.
 I have used cookware from Goodwill to melt lead.

 Crimp the Bullet in Place